Vincent Fantauzzo

-Vincent Fantauzzo (born 1977, Manchester, England), is a Melbourne-based Australian portrait artist known for his award winning portraits of Heath Ledger, Brandon Walters, Matt Moran, Emma Hack, Baz Luhrmann, Asher Keddie and his son Luca.
+Vincent Fantauzzo (born 1977) is an Australian portrait artist.
+He is known for his award-winning portraits of Heath Ledger, Brandon Walters, Matt Moran, Emma Hack, Baz Luhrmann, and his wife Asher Keddie.
 He has won the Doug Moran National Portrait Prize twice, the Archibald Packing Room Prize, and the Archibald People's Choice Award four times.

+Early life and education

+Vincent Fantauzzo was born in Manchester, England in 1977.
+His family migrated to Australia when he was a child.

+He has a Bachelor of Fine Art (Painting) (2003) and a Master of Fine Art (2005) from RMIT University in Melbourne.

 Career

+Fantauzzo is known for his photorealistic style.

-Fantauzzo was born in England in 1977 and spent his very early years in Manchester.
-His family migrated to Australia when he was a child.
-He has a Bachelor of Fine Art (Painting) (2003) and a Master of Fine Art (2005) from RMIT University, Melbourne.
-He has had solo exhibitions at Dianne Tanzer Gallery in Melbourne in 2007 and 2008 and in Mumbai India in 2007.
-He won the 2003 Tolarno RMIT Partnership Prize and was a finalist in the 2007 Shirley Hannan Portrait Prize, DLAP, Whyalla Art Award and Duke Gold Coast Art Prize.
+Fantauzzo has had solo exhibitions at Dianne Tanzer Gallery in Melbourne in 2007 and 2008 and in Mumbai India in 2007.
+He won the 2003 Tolarno RMIT Partnership Prize and was a finalist in the 2007 Shirley Hannan Portrait Prize, City of Darebin La Trobe University Acquisitive Art Prize (DLAP), Whyalla Art Award, and Duke Gold Coast Art Prize.

 In 2008 he was awarded an artist's residency at Chancery Lane Gallery in Hong Kong where he had a solo exhibition.
 He has also had solo exhibitions at the L. A. Art Fair and at Sydney's Boutwell Draper Gallery, which coincided with the opening of the Archibald.
-He was a finalist in 2008's Metro 5 Art Award, EMSC Award and Duke Gold Coast Art Prize.
+He was a finalist in 2008's Metro 5 Art Award, and Duke Gold Coast Art Prize.

+Fantauzzo was chosen to paint the official portrait of former Labor Prime Minister Julia Gillard in 2017.
+The portrait was unveiled in Parliament House, Canberra, on 24 October 2018.

-Fantauzzo is known for his photorealistic style, which, according to the art critic for The Australian, Christopher Allen, is to painting what lip-syncing is to singing.
+Melbourne City Council removed Fantauzzo's painting of a lane's road surface in warped black and white chequered squares in 2017 because of safety concerns.
+Art critic for The Australian, Christopher Allen, wrote that Fantauzzo's photorealistic style is to painting what lip-syncing is to singing.
 Allen described the portrait of Keddie in 2013 as "an elaborate oil rendition of a photograph that trivialises the art of painting and that of photography, as well as apparently contravening the rules of the exhibition."

-Fantauzzo was chosen to paint the official portrait of former Labor Prime Minister Julia Gillard in 2017.
-The portrait was unveiled in Parliament House Canberra on 24 October 2018.
+(Archibald submissions must be produced from life.)